Mangledwurzels FAQ

 and the 70s Wurzels hits - blended with self-penned titles

-and pop standards 'Mangled' in true Wurzels tradition.
+and pop standards 'Mangled' (as we put it) in true Wurzels tradition (hence the name!).

 - Why